- our team

 Sauder needed an interactive, responsive website to manage its UBC Amazing Race research project.

 The United Community Services Co-op is a co-operative that is collectively owned by over 120 non-profit and community organizations.
 They work together to provide business services such as consulting for their organizations, and collaborate to find solutions to common challenges.

-The University of Ottawa's Computing and Communications Services (CCS) commissioned Affinity Bridge to develop a Drupal-based messaging portal to help faculty keep in touch with students.
-This private web application connects to the UOttawa Student Information System to synchronize its user accounts and faculty structure.
+The University of Ottawa's Computing and Communications Services (CCS) needed a singular, more effective calendar and messaging portal to help faculty keep in touch with students.

 Vancity is Canada's largest credit union.
 Founded in 1946, they have consistently stood for transparency within their financial institution, and a commitment to the larger community.
 Vancity has several environmental sustainaibility endeavours, and runs using the Co-operative Principles of the International Co-operative Alliance.

 The Vancouver Aquarium Marine Science Centre is a non-profit association run by the Vancouver Aquarium.
 It manages the funding of the Aquarium's education and conservation programs, such as Ocean Wise and the Great Canadian Shoreline Cleanup.